Johnson County, KS; Florida, Georgia, North Carolina, South Carolina, Virginia and West Virginia

 As soon as I began to walk around campus, I knew my experience at K-State would be different than at any other university.
 The students, administrators and faculty were not only eager to help me, but seemed to also care about each other.
 K-Staters take care of each other in many ways, including through K-State Proud, a student-led campaign that allows the campus to raise funds for fellow students who may be in need.

-It truly is a family.
+K-State is different because it truly is a family.
 The K-State environment fosters development, community and opportunity.
-K-State is the whole package, including top-notch academics, extracurricular activities, competitive athletic programs and leadership opportunities.
+The university is the whole package, including top-notch academics, extracurricular activities, competitive athletic programs and leadership opportunities.

 Human Body was my favorite class at K-State because I got to study the human body on a real cadaver.
 I have never learned so much information in one course.
 Plus, it's loaded with fun tips you can use to impress your friends.